snowplow/snowplowanalytics.com/_posts/2017-12-13-snowplow-snowflake-db-loader-released/index.md

 2. processes the folder has been processed - changing its state to "processed"
 3. logs all the new event and context types found inside it.

-This last point is important: if it discovers a new event or context types this information is used to update the `atomic.events` table definition in Snowflake to accommodate the new type, so any new types can be queried immediately.
+This last point is important: if it discovers a new event or context type, this information is used to update the `atomic.events` table definition in Snowflake to accommodate the new type, so any new types can be queried immediately.

 With contexts and unstructured events being the `VARIANT` data type you can query any nested fields directly like they're native types.